shanemcfadden/interactive-pathfinder/README.md

 ## Running the project locally

+This project requires yarn or npm to run.
+If you are not using yarn, be sure to substitute `npm` in place of `yarn` when setting up the repo.

+1. Clone the repository and navigate to the root directory.
+2. Install any dependencies by running `yarn install`
-This project requires npm to run.
-Download the code and navigate to the root directory.
-To run the development server, run `yarn start` or `npm start`.
-View the app in a web browser at localhost:3000.
+3. To run the development server, run `yarn start`.
+View the app in a web browser at `localhost:3000`.

-To run in a production environment, first run `yarn build` or `npm run build` to compile a bundle in the /build directory.
+To run in a production environment, follow steps 1 and 2 above.
+Then run `yarn build` to compile a bundle in the /build directory.
 Serve this directory locally using software such as [serve](https://github.com/vercel/serve).